 Jay McClelland (website)

-My research addresses a broad range of cognitive neuroscience issues in learning, memory, language and cognitive development.
+Over the years, my research has addressed a broad range of cognitive neuroscience issues in learning, memory, language and cognitive development.
 I view cognitive functions as emerging from the parallel, distributed processing activity of neural populations, with learning occurring through the adaptation of connections among participating neurons, as discussed in Parallel Distributed Processing (Rumelhart, McClelland, and the PDP Research Group, 1986).
-Research opportunities in my lab revolve around efforts to develop explicit computational models based on these ideas; to test, refine, and extend the principles embodied in the models; and then to apply the models to substantive research questions through behavioral experiment, computer simulation, functional brain imaging, and mathematical analysis.
+Research in the lab revolves around efforts to develop explicit computational models based on these ideas; to test, refine, and extend the principles embodied in the models; and then to apply the models to substantive research questions through behavioral experiment, computer simulation, functional brain imaging, and mathematical analysis.

 Ph.D., Mechanical and Aerospace Engineering, Princeton University, 2007.
 As a graduate student Juan Gao's research interests spanned a wide range of topics in dynamics and its application in neuroscience.
 Her current interests focus on dynamics of decision-making, especially the effects of reward conditions, viewing time and previous sequences.
 Together with Prof. McClelland Juan is responsible for the theoretical and computational aspect of the decision-making research in the lab.